na-na-hi/renget/archive/how2playba.md

 # /bag/ Newfag guide
 How to play the game for the completely retarded.
 Not just a reroll guide.
 Scroll to the bottom for my last edit date.

-Going on vacation, if I don't update after a month I'm dead.

 [TOC]

 ##Top Tips